wegoagain00/my-portfolio/pages/posts/python-chat-app-part-4.md

 ---
 title: How I Deployed a Python Chat App (Complete EKS Deployment - Helm for Load Balancer) - Part 4
 date: 2025-11-03
-description: In Part 3, we'll build an automated Continuous Integration (CI) pipeline using GitHub Actions and AWS Elastic Container Registry (ECR) to store and distribute our Docker image from GitHub.
+description: In Part 4, we'll build our production-grade Amazon EKS (Kubernetes) Cluster and deploy our application for the world to see.
 tag: DevOps, AWS, EKS, Helm, Kubernetes, Fargate, Load Balancer, Microservices, Troubleshooting, Project
 author: Tawfiq (wegoagain)
 ---